victoriajeniluc/Practice/Java/Java_questions.md

 	- println() is am ethod of java.io.PrintStream.
 		--> METHOD THAT IS OVERLOADED TO PRINT MESSAGE TO OUTPUT DESTINATION, WHICH IS TYPICALLY A FILE OR A CONSOLE
 7. What is a static member?
+8. Eclipse is able to create documentation - so the developer doesn't have to make so many comments, is IntelliJ able to do so too?